hisnameisjimmy/HTML5Boilerplate-for-Tumblr/readme.md

 ## Contributing

-I'm honestly kind of a newb to the tumblr themeing arena, so I welcome all contributions from those more talented than myself.
+I'm honestly kind of a newb to the tumblr theming arena, so I welcome all contributions from those more talented than myself.
 This was really a selfish project to get myself started on a theme.
 I was so used to starting with HTML5 Boilerplate for other projects, that I wanted the same baseline for some stuff I want to do with Tumblr.

 ## But people have already done this